Unixd MultiResolver Support

 CTAP2 / TPM-PIN

 We want to allow local authentication with CTAP2 or a TPM with PIN.
-Both provide stronger assurances of both who the user is, and that they are in posession of a specific cryptographic device.
+Both provide stronger assurances of both who the user is, and that they are in possession of a specific cryptographic device.
 The nice part of this is that they both implement hardware bruteforce protections.
 For soft-tpm we can emulate this with a strict bruteforce lockout prevention mechanism.

 The weakness is that PIN's which are used on both CTAP2 and TPM, tend to be shorter, ranging from 4 to 8 characters, generally numeric.
 This makes them unsuitable for remote auth.